 Our secret to untangling your morning (or evening) routine?
 Surprisingly, it has little to do with the actual routine and a lot to do with keeping the bathroom clutter-free.

-A thoughtfully organized bathroom can go a long way toward helping you keep your schedule (and sanity) intact—so you can spend less time rifling through drawers for a comb and more time doing, you know, any stuff you actually want to do.
+A thoughtfully organized bathroom can go a long way toward helping you keep your schedule (and sanity) intact—so you can spend less time rifling through drawers and more time doing, you know, any stuff you actually want to do.

 Whether you have the bathroom all to yourself or share it with a whole household, here are a few tips to tidy up today.